Lightning-AI/pytorch-lightning/docs/source/advanced/fault_tolerant_training.rst

     PL_FAULT_TOLERANT_TRAINING=1 python script.py

-Before, when your fitting was failing in the middle of an epoch either in training or validation, PyTorch Lightning would restart on the following epoch.
+Before, when your fitting was failing in the middle of an epoch either in training or validation, PyTorch Lightning would restart at the next epoch and any progress made in the previous one would be lost.
+This would make benchmarking non reproducible as optimization has been interrupted and only partially restored.

-With Fault Tolerant Training enables, when your fitting fails in the middle of an epoch either in training or validation, Lightning will restart exactly where it fails and everything will be restored.
+With Fault Tolerant Training enabled, when your fitting fails in the middle of an epoch either in training or validation, Lightning will restart exactly where it fails and everything will be restored.

 What does Lightning do exactly ?
 --------------------------------